Koopman and Perron-Frobenius Operators on reproducing kernel Banach spaces: Koopman and Perron-Frobenius operators on RKBS; discrete time systems

 The next example treats some RKBS and RKHS that (densely) contain polynomials.
 This is of particular importance in case of polynomial dynamics $f$, because then the Koopman operator on those spaces is well-defined at least on the set of polynomials.

 \begin{example} The easiest example of an RKBS containing polynomials is the space $\R[x]_d$ of polynomials up to a fixed degree $d \in \N$.
 Because this space is finite dimensional it can be made an RKBS and a kernel can be chosen as $k(x,y) := (1+x^Ty)^d$.
 This space is Koopman invariant only if the dynamics $f$ are affine.
 For polynomial dynamics $f$ of degree $\deg (f) = k$ we have $D(U_f) \supset \R[x]_{d-k}$.
-Among examples of RKBS which contain all polynomials are $\C(X)$ from Example \ref{ex:CXRKBS}, the Bragmann-Fock space\cite{rosenfeld2022dynamic} with kernel $k(x,y) := e^{\bar{x}^Ty}$ consisting of the holomorphic functions $g$ on $\mathbb{C}^n$ with finite integrals $\int\limits_{\mathbb{C}^n} g(z) e^{-\|z\|^2} \; dz$, the Bergman space $A^p(G)$ of $p$-integrable holomorphic functions on a domain $G \subset \mathbb{C}^n$ (with kernel $k(z,w) = \frac{1}{(1-\bar{z}w)^2}$ in the case where $G \subset \mathbb{C}$ is the unit disc) and Sobolev spaces (see Example \ref{ex:Sobolev}).
-In the above mentioned examples the set of polynomials is even dense with respect to the corresponding topologies; on the contrary the RKHSs corresponding to the Gaussian kernel and the Cauchy kernel don't contain any non-zero polynomial\cite{dette2021reproducing}. \end{example}
+Among examples of RKBS which contain all polynomials are $\C(X)$ from Example \ref{ex:CXRKBS}, the Bragmann-Fock space\cite{rosenfeld2022dynamic} with kernel $k(x,y) := e^{\bar{x}^Ty}$ consisting of the holomorphic functions $g$ on $\mathbb{C}^n$ with finite integrals $\int\limits_{\mathbb{C}^n} g(z) e^{-\|z\|^2} \; dz$, the Bergman space $A^p(G)$ of $p$-integrable holomorphic functions on a domain $G \subset \mathbb{C}^n$ (with kernel $k(z,w) = \frac{1}{(1-\bar{z}w)^2}$ in the case where $G \subset \mathbb{C}$ is the unit disc) and Sobolev spaces (see Example \ref{ex:Sobolev}). \commentCS{In\cite{mezic2020spectrum}, the Koopman operator on the Bragmann-Fock space was investigated and boundedness of the Koopman operator was shown for a pullback kernel obtained via principal eigenfunctions.
+We refer to\cite{mezic2020spectrum} for more examples of RKHS appearing naturally for spectral expansions of the Koopman operators $U_f$.} In the above-mentioned examples the set of polynomials is even dense with respect to the corresponding topologies; on the contrary, the RKHSs corresponding to the Gaussian kernel and the Cauchy kernel don't contain any non-zero polynomial\cite{dette2021reproducing}. \end{example}

-The following example is important in signal processing, time-warping\cite{azizi1999preservation} and sampling\cite{bergner2006spectral} and is another example of an RKHS which contains the space of polynomials.
+The following example is important in signal processing, time-warping\cite{azizi1999preservation} and sampling\cite{bergner2006spectral} and is another example of an RKHS that contains the space of polynomials.